StavrosNe/PasswordPy/README.md

 2. Log in to your account using your username and password.
 3. Enter a strong encryption key to protect your data.
 4. Add new passwords by entering the application name, username, and password.
-5. Connect to websites through the app by entering the website URL and clicking "Connect".
+5. Connect to websites through the app by entering the website name and clicking "Connect".

 ## Security